 Relationship with Superman

 Although she has traditionally paired with either Steve Trevor or no one as a main romantic lead, and Superman with either Lois Lane or Lana Lang, there has often been the hint of a romance between the two characters.
 This began in the 1960 in the series Superman's Girlfriend, Lois Lane which was equal parts romance and action themed.
 In order to drive along the romance, the theme often came up of Lois Lane believing that Superman really loved Wonder Woman (though this was mostly for the purposes of a case.)
 In later years the same ideas perpetuated though most in imaginary stories or alternate tellings of the future.
-Following Crisis on Infinite Earths the characters were briefly linked romantically in Action Comic #600 which was written by John Byrne.
+Following Crisis on Infinite Earths the characters were briefly linked romantically in Action Comics #600 which was written by John Byrne.
 Subsequently the characters' interest in one another was generally portrayed as a strong friendship (this occurred under different writers, primarily Messner-Loebs and Rucka.)
 Following the reboot of the DC universe into the new 52 the characters once again showed a romantic interest in one another.
 They found common ground in the isolation which their power give them and shared a kiss in Justice League #12 in 2012.
+It was later on revealed by Geoff Johns that their relationship wouldn't last for long and will end badly.

 Due to the format of most golden age comics, the majority of story arcs at the time for all characters were the same, Wonder Woman included.
 More accurately that is to say that there were not story arcs at all, as issues contained two to three stories, all of which started and concluded within the issue in question.
 There was therefore not much continuity in Wonder Woman until she reached the silver age.
 The few exceptions to this were in issues which contained a common theme, such as Wonder Woman meeting some leprechauns and each of the three stories dealing with that.
 Alternately there were some common themes for the character at the time, one of which was dealing with enemy saboteurs.
 These were mostly contemporary, and thus started as either the National Socialists in Germany or the Imperial Japanese.
 Later these became others.